 I wrote a review on Jaaxy.
 If you take a look at the post, it will all make more sense.

 I spend more time researching the information I want to share in a post than I do any of the other three tips.
+So tip #2 is very important.

 Would you trust someone who told you that raisins are dried tomatoes when you know they are dried grapes?
 No, you would not.
-When you read this misinformation, you would click out of the article and find someone who was knowledgable and is truthful.
+When you read this misinformation, you would click out of the article and find someone who was knowledgeable and is truthful.

 You want to make sure your title is in one of the headings, preferably the first or second one in your post.
 To do this follows the guidelines for SEO or Search Engine Optimization.